How To Calculate Mass Using Density

 Volume: The Space Occupied

 Volume is the amount of three-dimensional space a substance occupies.
-It's typically measured in cubic meters (m³) in the SI system and cubic centimeters (cm³) in the CGS system.
+On the flip side, it's typically measured in cubic meters (m³) in the SI system and cubic centimeters (cm³) in the CGS system.
 Volume can be determined in different ways, depending on the shape of the object.
 For regular shapes like cubes and spheres, we can use geometric formulas.
 For irregular shapes, we can use techniques like water displacement.
 To calculate volume accurately, it's crucial to use consistent units and appropriate measurement techniques.

 The Density Formula: A Key Relationship